Riverscapes/arcGNAT/Transfer-Line-Attributes.md

 ### Calculation Method

-1. Divide polygon into segments based on segmentation/junctions based on the “From” line network.
+1. Divide polygon into segments based on segmentation/junctions in the “From” line network, using the [Divide Polygons by Segments](https://github.com/SouthForkResearch/gnat/wiki/Divide-Polygon-by-Segments) tool.
 2. Split “To” line network based on the intersection of the divided polygons.
 3. Transfer “From” network OID’s to polygon segments, then to the “To” line network
 4. Join table of “From” network to the “To” network based on Object ID values.